How to Remove Oil Stains from Shoes

-Removing oil stains on from leather shoes
+Removing oil stains from leather shoes

 - If the leather is dark a very effective trick to remove oil stains is to rub these with the inside of a banana peel which will absorb it and leave it like new.
 This also can work for ink stains on your skin.

 If you need more information, we advise you to take a look at our article on how to remove oil stains from leather shoes.